 - "Flowering Dogwood"

 No Tree Is Perfect

-Remember, all yard trees have good and bad characteristics.
-It is a rare tree that will satisfy your needs throughout its entire life span.
+Remember, all yard trees can have both good and bad characteristics.
+It is a rare tree that will satisfy your needs throughout its entire life span on a given site.
 A tree can outgrow its original purpose very quickly or grow into its intended purpose very slowly.
 Understanding this concept is the key to proper tree planting in your yard.

 It is extremely important you understand that your tree needs early attention after planting and correct care and attention as it matures.
 You can permanently harm your tree by incorrect placement and improper care.